matthieugomez/EconPDEs.jl/README.md

 Use it for stationary or time-dependent HJBs on one or more state variables, with one or more value functions.

+`EconPDEs.jl` is robust, fast, and solves virtually all textbook continuous-time models; see the Examples for a list.

 ## Installation

 The package is registered in the Julia `General` registry: